-This post was last updated on November 22nd, 2020 at 11:38 am
+This post was last updated on January 26th, 2021 at 02:19 pm

-Disclaimer: This post contains affiliate links to some of the products I use and love.
-When you click these links and make a purchase, I may get a small commission.
+Disclaimer: This post contains affiliate links, so when you click these links and make a purchase, I may get a small commission.
 It won’t cost you anything, but it helps me to run this site.
-Find out disclaimer here.
+Find out the disclaimer here.

 Welcome!
 If you have been following me since the beginning, then you probably know how often I said that I’m working hard on my Pinterest strategy.
 If you are new in this blogging community, maybe this is the first time you are hearing about Pinterest, maybe you never knew how beneficial Pinterest is for your blog and biz, OR maybe you knew but don’t really know how to use Pinterest?

-After I started using Pinterest in June and implemented my Pinterest strategy, I can see my blog traffic and Pinterest monthly views are increasing every week.
+After I started using Pinterest in June 2020 and implemented my Pinterest strategy, I can see my blog traffic and Pinterest monthly views are increasing every week.
 I’m not saying I’m a Pinterest expert or my strategy works well.
 Let’s say that I’m still in phase 3 of 10 – there is still a long way to go!

-Other than Twitter, my 2nd biggest source for blog traffic is Pinterest.
+Other than Twitter, my 3rd biggest source for blog traffic is Pinterest.
 There was a day when I woke up in the morning and checked my blog traffic (I hadn’t started promoting my blog that day) and was surprised by the views that I got from Pinterest.
 Not much (less than 50 clicks) but I was shocked because lately Pinterest is really confusing.